salaboy/extending-k8s-with-spring-cloud/install.md

 1) Create a Cluster
 2) Install Istio in the istio-system namespace
 3) Install KNative (Service, Build, Eventing)
+4) Create an Istio gateway to route inbound traffic (from outside the cluster to our services)

 #### Creating the Cluster